arpeetrathi/100_days_of_programming/index.md

-Firstly, welcome to this blog.
-I am doing the challenge of #100-Days-Of-Programming And just to get me accountable to something, I will write it here what I am learning.
+Welcome to this blog.
+I am doing #100-Days-Of-Programming And just to be accountable to something, I will write it here what I am learning and my progress stats.

 ### Firstly what am I planning to learn ?
 1. Bash